m34dev/swiftdolibarr/README.md

 ## Contributing

 Contributions are welcome!
+This project is maintained by [M34D](https://m34d.com).
 Please see [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines on reporting bugs, suggesting features, submitting changes, and adding new models.

 ## Versioning